-Task Key Milestones Status / End Dates Anticipated Outcome & Assumptions Results Achieved & Barriers to Completion DOH to support OFMHS applications for RTF licensure and certification.
-Outpatient Competency Restoration Programs (OCRP) Diversion Programs are Operational Ongoing Development and implementation of outpatient competency restoration programs in King, Pierce, and Spokane Counties.
-OFMHS is continuing to plan for OCRP program implementation pending inclusion of the funding in the state budget.
-The next Groundswell report is due June 30.
-Additionally, task orders have been revised with deliverables that include: 1) Summarizing their visits to Clark and Snohomish county which explored feasibility 2) Updating Task Order Two report (updates r.e.
-King, Pierce, and Spokane) 3) Providing information regarding programming needs and costs, in order to help DSHS prepare a budget request regarding outpatient competency restoration County transport of patients Coordinate with counties to develop transport protocols Ongoing Ensure timely transport of patients to support delivery of competency services as directed in court order.
-During the month of May there have been no concerns or questions about transportation issues brought forward to the attention of DSHS.
-Diversion Alternatives Implement 2E2SSB 5177 (2015) provisions for dismissal of charges & referral to treatment Diversion Programs are Operational Ongoing Prosecutor can dismiss criminal charges without prejudice & refer to community-based mental health services.
+Task Key Milestones Status / End Dates Anticipated Outcome & Assumptions Results Achieved & Barriers to Completion Summarized their visits to Clark and Snohomish counties which explored feasibility.
+Updated the Task Order Two report (updates regarding King, Pierce, and Spokane).
+Provided information regarding programming needs and costs, in order to help DSHS prepare a budget request regarding outpatient competency restoration.
+County transport of patients Coordinate with counties to develop transport protocols Ongoing Ensure timely transport of patients to support delivery of competency services as directed in court order.
+During the month of June there have been no concerns or questions about transportation issues brought forward to the attention of DSHS.
+Diversion Alternati ves l Implement 2E2SSB 5177 (2015) provisions for dismissal of charges & referral to treatment Diversion Programs are Operational Ongoing Prosecutor can dismiss criminal charges without prejudice & refer to community-based mental health services.
 OFMHS Liaison and Diversion Specialist will continue to monitor the programs and provide technical assistance as needed to address any barriers.
 Contract amendments are being prepared to extend each of these three programs for another year, from 7/1/2018 through 6/30/2019.
+DSHS currently awaits return of the signed contracts from each site.
+Mr. Hunter convened a quarterly phone conference with the three sites on June 29.
+The sites each reported positive outcomes for program participants, such as very low re-arrest rates for

-Task Key Milestones Status / End Dates Anticipated Outcome & Assumptions Results Achieved & Barriers to Completion Mr. Hunter met in person with the King County project team and their leadership on May 11.
-The team has some compelling, positive stories from their work with individual participants.
-However, the program in King County continues to have challenges with getting the number of referrals from prosecutors that they had anticipated.
-Mr. Hunter will continue working with the King County program to help them boost the level of referrals coming into the program.
+Task Key Milestones Status / End Dates Anticipated Outcome & Assumptions Results Achieved & Barriers to Completion program completers.
+A common challenge across the sites is a lack of housing options.
 Increase diversion opportunities Governor's Office to contract with diversion consultant Complete Hire a consultant to identify how best to divert persons with mental illness from the criminal justice system and identify appropriate funding mechanisms with appropriate stakeholders.
 The Department engaged a jail /diversion consultant, who came out to DSHS in 2016 and provided a report at the end of that same year.